Strong mixing for the periodic Lorentz gas flow with infinite horizon: Introduction and Main result

 \section{Introduction and Main result}

 We are interested in mixing for the continuous time dynamics of the $\mathbb Z^d$-periodic Lorentz gas ($d\in\{1,2\}$).
 This model has been introduced by Lorentz in \cite{Lorentz05} to model the diffusion of electrons in a low conductive metal.
-It describes the behaviour of a point particle moving at unit speed in the plane $\mathcal D_2:=\mathbb R^2$ (when $d=2$) or on the tube $\mathcal D_1:=\mathbb R\times \mathbb T$ (when $d=1$) between a $\mathbb Z^d$-periodic locally finite configuration of convex obstacles with disjoint closures and $\mathcal C^3$ boundary (with non null curvature), with elastic collisions on them (pre-collisional and post-collisional angles being equal).
+It describes the behaviour of a point particle moving at unit speed in the plane $\mathcal D_2:=\mathbb R^2$ (when $d=2$) or on the tube $\mathcal D_1:=\mathbb R\times \mathbb T$ (when $d=1$, writing as usual $\mathbb T:=\mathbb R/\mathbb Z$ for the one-dimensional torus) between a $\mathbb Z^d$-periodic locally finite configuration of convex obstacles with disjoint closures and $\mathcal C^3$ boundary (with non null curvature), with elastic collisions on them (pre-collisional and post-collisional angles being equal).
 We write $\Omega_d$ for the set of possible positions, that is the set of positions in $\mathcal D_d$ that are not inside an obstacle.

 The set of configurations is the set $\widetilde{\mathcal M}$ of couples of position and unit velocity $(q,\vec v)\in \Omega_d\times \mathbb S^1$, identifying pre-collisional and post-collisional vectors at a collision time (rigorously, $\widetilde{\mathcal M}$ is the quotient of $\Omega_d\times \mathbb S^1$ by the equivalence relation identifying pre- and post-collisional vectors).
 The Lorentz gas flow $(\Phi_t)_t$ maps a configuration $(q,\vec v)$ (corresponding to a couple position and velocity at time 0) to the configuration $\Phi_t(q,\vec v)=(q_t,\vec v_t)$ corresponding to the couple position and velocity at time $t$ of a particle that was at time $0$ at position $q$ with velocity $\vec v$.
 This flow $(\Phi_t)_t$ preserves the infinite Lebesgue measure $\widetilde\nu$ on $\Omega_d\times\mathbb S^1$, normalized so that $\widetilde\nu\left((\Omega_2\cap[0,1[^2)\times\mathbb S^1\right)=1$ if $d=2$ and so that $\widetilde\nu\left((\Omega_1\cap([0,1[\times\mathbb T))\times\mathbb S^1\right)=1$ if $d=1$.
 It is natural to consider also the dynamics at collision times.
 The space $\widetilde M$ for this dynamics is the set of configurations $(q,\vec v)\in\widetilde{\mathcal M}$ with $q\in\partial \Omega_d$.
 The collision map $\widetilde T:\widetilde M\to\widetilde M$, that maps a configuration at a collision time to the configuration at the next collision time, is referred to as the Lorentz gas map and preserves an infinite measure $\widetilde\mu$ absolutely continuous with respect to the Lebesgue measure.
 Let us write $\widetilde W_t:\widetilde{\mathcal M}\rightarrow \mathcal D_d$ for the map corresponding to the displacement up to time $t$~: